DavinderSinghKharoud/GoogleBooksAPI/README.md

 # GoogleBooksAPI

-Will be update in few weeks include New Material Design, SearchView.
->It is an old project done during my post graduation diploma.
+>It is an old project done during my post-graduation diploma.
 ## Tools And Libraries Used: